What Does a Patient Service Representative Do?

 Individuals seeking these jobs should have excellent multi-tasking skills, as patient service representatives may be required to complete multiple tasks for multiple patients.
 In these positions, professionalism and customer service skills are critical.
 Furthermore, strong computer skills will be required for many of the tasks that a patient service representative will be responsible for.

 This is a job that someone without a higher education degree might be able to get.
-However, it may be necessary to participate in some type of training program offered the employer.
+However, it may be necessary to participate in some type of training program offered by the employer.
 A health-care-related degree, on the other hand, might be useful in this position because it can help an individual communicate more effectively with all parties and give her a better ability to solve problems and address concerns on her own.